TR7057 - Subtitling (2018/19)

-The module involves a combination of face-to-face and blended learning delivery for the cohort of students who will take the module on campus, whereas it is entirely based on a blended learning approach for the students who will take it in distance learning mode.
-In both cases students get knowledge about the specificities of audiovisual translation (and more specifically of subtitling) through the tutor’s presentations, hands-on exercises which entail the regular use of the subtitling software, quizzes, individual and group tasks.
-All these activities are aimed at recreating the scenarios in which professional subtitlers work and, at the same time, at developing different skills in students: time management while working to set deadlines, invidual and team work, self-reflection on their own and their peers’ work and more widely on the whole process.
-The assessment strategy reflects this multiple goal as the class test reflects a realistic setting in which students need to produce their own piece of subtitled work under pressure, whereas the coursework gives them the opportunity to reflect upon the challenges that the subtitling process poses.
+The module involves a combination of face-to-face and blended learning delivery.
+Students get knowledge about the specificities of audiovisual translation (and more specifically of subtitling) through the tutor’s presentations, hands-on exercises which entail the regular use of the subtitling software, individual and group tasks.
+All these activities are aimed at recreating the scenarios in which professional subtitlers work and, at the same time, at developing different skills in students: time management while working to set deadlines, individual and team work, self-reflection on their own and their peers’ work and, more widely, on the whole process.

-- Understand the particular problems faced by translators working with audiovisual material, namely the complex semiotic mix of linguistic (dialogue and other verbal cues) and non-linguistic elements (e.g. movements and expressions, setting, mood, sound, character, cultural knowledge);
+1. Understand particular problems faced by translators working with audiovisual material, namely the complex semiotic mix of linguistic (dialogue and other verbal cues) and non-linguistic elements (e.g. movements and expressions, setting, mood, sound, character, cultural knowledge);

-- Develop translation strategies for dealing with these issues as appropriate to subtitled material, in particular reduction, condensation and omission;
+3. Develop and evaluate translation strategies for dealing with these issues as appropriate to subtitled material.

 The assessment aims to test both the students' practical skills in producing a piece of subtitled work and their understanding of the theoretical issues at play in subtitling.

-For the evaluative component, students will have to write a commentary on an audiovisual programme chosen by themselves which has already been subtitled by the industry.
+Coursework: Students will have to write a commentary on an audiovisual programme chosen by themselves which has already been subtitled by the industry.
 This commentary will highlight a set number of issues encompassing an appropriate range of linguistic and extra-linguistic considerations as covered during the taught sessions.
-This commentary will be submitted in Week 13.

-Díaz-Cintas, Jorge and Remael, Aline: (2007) Audiovisual Translation: Subtitling (Translation Practices Explained), St Jerome Publishing.
+Díaz-Cintas, J. and Remael, A. (2007) Audiovisual translation: subtitling.
+Manchester and Kinderhook (NY): St Jerome Publishing.